AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/signature-service-java-api-quick.md

        pkiOptions.setVerificationTime(VerificationTime.CURRENT_TIME);
        pkiOptions.setRevocationCheckStyle(RevocationCheckStyle.BestEffort);

-       //Verify all digital signatures that are located in a PDF document PDFDocumentVerificationInfo  allSig = signClient.verifyPDFDocument( inDoc, pkiOptions, null);
+       //Verify all digital signatures that are in a PDF document PDFDocumentVerificationInfo  allSig = signClient.verifyPDFDocument( inDoc, pkiOptions, null);

-       //Get a list of all signatures that are located in the PDF document List allSignatures = allSig.getVerificationInfos();
+       //Get a list of all signatures that are in the PDF document List allSignatures = allSig.getVerificationInfos();

      //Create an Iterator object and iterate through